Python-Crash-Course/Python201/Session 1 - GitHub/session1_github.md

 You could `clone` the repository and do some changes locally, but where do you go from there?
 A `push` to the remote repo would affect the existing project, which is not what you want.

 This is where **Forking** comes in. **Forking** a repository means to copy it to your own remote repository.
-You can now `clone` your own repository and `push` without affecting the existing one that you forked from.
+You can now `clone` your own remote repository and `push` without affecting the original one that you forked from.

-This does not hinder the possibility of merging your new code into the existing project though.
-You can submit a *Pull Request* from your own repository to let the maintainer know that you have a potential contribution.
+This does not hinder the possibility of merging your code changes into the original project though.
+You can submit a *Pull Request* from your own remote repository to let the maintainer know that you have a potential contribution.
 This is a common way to contribute to projects where you are not part of the "core team".
 If you see a bug, you can fix it yourself this way if you're up for it.

 *See more about forking [here](https://help.github.com/en/github/getting-started-with-github/fork-a-repo).*

-## Issues

-<***Placeholder for description***>

 ## Visualizing a two-person workflow